-Especially as a new yoga teacher, we feel the pressure of being a “perfect yogi” in order to set an example and inspire our students.
-We all have a certain mental image of what a perfect yoga teacher looks like: Someone who always radiates peace and calmness, never gets angry or loses their temper, executes every poses perfectly, never gets his/her sequences mixed up, can tell from the other side of the room which adjustment each student needs, looks ageless and has a defined, toned body and a low body fat percentage because of all the healthy food he/she eats.
+Especially as a new yoga teacher, we feel the pressure of being a qualities of a good yoga teacher “perfect yogi” in order to set an example and inspire our students.
+We all have a certain mental image of what a perfect yoga teacher looks like: Someone who always radiates peace and calmness, never gets angry or loses their temper, executes every poses perfectly, never gets his/her sequences mixed up, can tell from the other side of the room which adjustment each student needs, looks ageless and has a defined, toned body and a low body fat percentage because of all the Healthy food he/she eats.
 No matter what your definition of a perfect yoga teacher is, there are a few things that we should remember:

 Yoga teacher are human beings too

 When I first started yoga, I was blown away by my teachers: I was in awe of their strength, patience, and gratefulness that I found it hard to believe that we were both of the same species.
 I never actually expected to be able to do what they were doing, but I just kept on practising because it made me feel good and after years of consistent practice, I was able to do the same poses.